Important Entry Requirement & Application Update

 This course covers key areas of digital sound and music technology, including sound design, sound production and sound recording.
 It allows you to gain a valuable insight into the music technology industry.

 The course provides a practical, work-related qualification, and you will learn by completing projects and assignments based on realistic workplace situations.
 It develops your knowledge and skills, and helps you to progress into a related career or Higher Education course.
 You will develop skills suitable for many careers, both in the music industry and in other areas.

 As part of this course, you will be awarded the UAL Level 3 Diploma in Music Performance and Production.

-- 4 GCSEs at grade C or above, including GCSE Mathematics and English or Welsh (1st Language) at grade C or D
+- 4 GCSEs at grade C or above, including English or Welsh 1st Language and Maths

 The programme will be delivered through a blend of the following:

 - Group work, as a whole class or in specialist groups

 - Google Classroom

 Throughout the course, you will benefit from our state-of-the-art facilities, which will vary by campus.
 These include recording studios, musical instruments, mixing facilities, live rooms, Mac digital manipulation suites, practice rooms, and student lounges.

 The programme will be assessed through a blend of the following: